bparanj/coding-skill/_posts/2019-08-22-how-to-develop-your-own-toolbox-for-solving-coding-problems.md

 - What did you think of doing first?
 - Were you reminded of a construct in general or a general structure of solution that you thought would be useful?
 - Have you previously seen problems that resemble this one?
 - Did you feel stuck at any point while working on this problem?
+Read [What to do when you get stuck](https://www.codingskill.net/2019/10/03/understanding-onsite-interview-process.html#when-you-get-stuck).
 - What did you choose as your test case?
 - Do you think you’ve covered all possible scenarios with your tests?
 - What program design techniques did you apply to solve this problem?